 The type of houseplant will determine its placement.
 Most houseplants do best with bright, indirect light, but some need or can tolerate lower levels of light.
-Consult the plant tag or a knowledgeable person for specifics.
 Always avoid placing indoor plants in a draft of cold air or next to a wood stove/fireplace.